Lemon-Juiced/DebLited/README.md

 - `neovim`: An advanced text editor for developers.
 - `unzip`: A utility for extracting compressed files.
 - `vscodium`: An open-source version of Visual Studio Code.
+- `wget`: A command-line tool to download files from the internet.

 #### Custom Brave Browser Tweaks
 - **Show Home Button**: Enabled